maytheu/angular/README.md

 similar to @viewchid() can only view the content of a projected content, it is visible at the level of the parent component and not the reusable component similar to @viewchild() @contentchild() can be use to query template, component instance and native dom element

+## @ContentChildren()\
+similar to @viewChildren() query multiple element as array, the ngAfterContentInit() is the guaranteed earliest lifecycle to get the content chidlren as oppose to @view childre where it is guaranteed at ngAfetrViewInit()